 International Transcript Credential Evaluation

 International degrees must be evaluated by a professional agency that is a member of the National Association of Credential Evaluation Services.
 Evaluations must include a course-by-course analysis indicating the type of degree received, the U.S. equivalency of the degree, the graduation date and a cumulative grade point average.
+These evaluations must be sent to PSYCAS.
+View instructions on how to send the evaluations to PSYCAS.

 For Questions or Assistance